RathodAnsh/Zepto-Inventory-and-Supply-Chain-Analysis/README.md

-# Zepto Inventory and Supply Chain Analysis using SQL + Power BI
+# Zepto Inventory and Supply Chain Analysis using Power BI
-# Working in Progress...